Seen It All: The Autobiography

 Seen It All: The Autobiography is the seventh studio album by American rapper Jeezy.
 The album was released on September 2, 2014, through CTE World and Def Jam Recordings.
 The production was handled by several Southern hip hop producers, namely Drumma Boy, Mike Will Made It and Childish Major, among others.
 It features guest appearances from Jay-Z, Future, Rick Ross, The Game, Lil Boosie, August Alsina and Akon.

 Seen It All: The Autobiography was supported by two singles, "Me OK" and "Seen It All".
 The album received generally positive reviews from critics.
-It debuted at number two on the US Billboard 200 and sold 121,000 copies in its first week.
+It debuted at number two on the US Billboard 200 selling 121,000 copies in its first week.

 Background

 On December 12, 2012, Jeezy released his twelfth mixtape, titled It's tha World.
 The second single "R.I.P." was released in February 2013, and eventually was certified platinum.
 In August 2013, Jeezy released a compilation mixtape with CTE World artists, Doughboyz Cashout and YG, titled Boss Yo Life Up Gang.
 Both singles from its mixtape, "My Nigga" by YG and "Mob Life" by Doughboyz Cashout (the former of which was certified platinum by the RIAA).
 On September 18, 2013, he announced his plans to release his next album soon, saying it will detail deeper into his street origins, revealed that Future, Usher, Ludacris and Don Cannon, would be involved in the album.

 Jeezy also spoke about the album, saying: "A lot of y'all know when I came in the game, I pretty much came in the game with my hands behind my back.
 'Cause a lot of the shit I'd like to talk about or could've talked about probably would have got me in a lot of trouble.
 This is probably my first album where I can explain and let niggas know where I stand.
 In layman's terms, the statute of limitations is over with."
 On June 30, 2014, Jeezy announced that his fifth studio album would be titled Seen It All and announced it would be released on September 2, 2014.
 On July 25, 2014, Jeezy revealed the cover art for Seen It All: The Autobiography.